44sides/mykola-assistant/README.md

-# mykolaj-helper
+# mykola-helper
-Python helper server with various features to make online gaming easier
+Python helper server with various features to make GTA Multiplayer gaming easier

 The server serves as a 24/7 helper with a set of features to simplify the SA:MP gaming for the community.
 It provides services, interfaces, and in-game RakNet SA:MP bots.
 It was deployed on AWS EC2.